-Grimace mirrors RDKit flag names, but the supported public runtime is the random-writer support mode, not RDKit’s default canonical writer call.
+This page is the public contract for flags, roots, and install targets.
+Grimace mirrors RDKit option names, but its runtime operates on the random-writer support language, not RDKit’s default canonical writer call.

 FLAGS = dict(canonical=False, doRandom=True)